doggan/elements/README.md

 Implementation of the projects described in [The Elements of Computing Systems](http://www.nand2tetris.org).

+_For learning purposes only!_

-For learning purposes only!
-Don't look at the answers until you implement the solutions for yourself. :see_no_evil:
+Don't look at the answers until you solve the problems for yourself. :see_no_evil: